 According to them, boat fires are the fifth most common cause of total losses.
 Here’s a closer breakdown of the numbers between 2015 and 2019.

-If you remove the fires that begin off the boat, the percentage of electrical fires goes up to 46 percent!
+If you remove the fires that begin off the boat, the percentage of an incident of electrical fire goes up to 46 percent!
 Obviously, electrical fires, engine fires, and fuel system sources are the biggest causes of trouble that boaters need to know.
 There are many other combustible substances on a boat, but these are the ones that everyone has that cause the most issues.

 Electrical Fires